InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 Calling `batchFillOrKillOrders` will perform the following steps:

+1. Sequentially call `fillOrder` for each element of `orders`, passing in the order, fill amount, and signature at the same index.
+2. Revert if any of the `fillOrder` calls do not fill the entire quantity passed.

 ## batchFillOrdersSinglePosition

-`batchFillOrdersSinglePosition` can be used to
+`batchFillOrdersSinglePosition` can be used to fill multiple orders in a single transaction while creating just one opposing position for the taker.

 ```solidity
 /// @dev Executes multiple calls of fillOrder but creates only one position for the taker.